iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

    browser address bar, for example `https://drive.google.com/drive/folders/0AIac4JZqHhKmUk9PDA`.

-2. `root` - indicates your topmost Google Drive directory.
+2. `root` - indicates your topmost Google Drive folder ("My Drive").

    ⚠️ Only suitable for personal use, as sharing a remote configured this way would cause DVC to try synchronizing data to/from different Google Drives for